kebaldwi/DNAC-TEMPLATES/LABS/LAB-J-Wireless-Automation/module2-wlans.md

 To get started with Wireless Controller configuration and automation we first need to build the settings, Wireless LAN environments and associated profiles for deployment.
 Each Wireless LAN can be built by DNA Center and all settings may be deployed either through the UI, from Model-Based Config (covered separately), and by Templates (covered separately)for extranious configuration which might be required.

 This section will be devoted to building Wireless LAN's.
-Subsequent sections will cover the profiles and provisioning.
+Subsequent sections will cover the profiles and provisioning:

+### 1. Building a PreShared Key (PSK) Wireless LAN

-Click on the details arrow below to expand and follow the details.
+In this subsection we will build a Wireless LAN for PSK authentication.
+Click on the arrow below to expand and follow to complete the tasks.

 <details open>
-<summary> 1.
-Building a WLAN with a Pre-Shared Key (PSK)</summary>
+<summary> Building a WLAN with a Pre-Shared Key (PSK) </summary>

-### Building a PreShared Key (PSK) Wireless LAN

-In this subsection we will build a Wireless LAN for PSK authentication.

 #### Step 1 - ***Create SSID***